📍 Hudson River, New York City

 Mute Swan (Cygnus olor)

-North America’s largest waterfowl — easily mistaken for an enormous goose — identified by its all-white plumage, long S-curved neck, and the orange bill with a distinctive black knob at the base.
+One of the heaviest waterfowl in North America — a Eurasian species identified by its all-white plumage, long S-curved neck, and orange bill with a distinctive black knob at the base.

-Mute Swans are year-round residents along the Hudson River and throughout NYC waterways, introduced from Europe in the 19th century and now firmly established.
+Mute swans are year-round residents along the Hudson River and throughout New York City’s waterways, introduced from Europe in the 19th century and now firmly established.